In Maparoni, you organise locations and routes into collections. Each collection is represented as a document or file.

 The starting point for collections where you provide the content.
 They are prepared for a use case and come with some pre-defined fields and presets.
 You can then modify everything at your will.

-Each collection has multiple entries in it, which are locations, routes or polygons.
+Each collection has multiple locations in it, which are either points, routes or polygons.

-A field is a piece of data that’s associated with an entry.
+A field is a piece of data that’s associated with a location.
 It can be text, number, tick box, rating, and more.
-The collection defines what kind of fields every entry in the collection can have.
+The collection defines what kind of fields every location in the collection can have.

-A special field that can be used to create a link for each entry.
+A special field that can be used to create a link for each location.

 Maparoni has its own simple expression language to combine and transform fields.

-Presets let you organise the entries in a collection, by applying filtering, sorting or grouping entries.
-They also let you create subtitles for each entry, and define the *style* for how an entry should be displayed on the map.
+Presets let you organise the location in a collection, by applying filtering, sorting or grouping locations.
+They also let you create subtitles for each location, and define the *style* for how an location should be displayed on the map.
 Presets are defined on a collection.

 A feed is a collection that gets its content from somewhere on the Internet, rather than you creating it manually.